 Direct mail marketing is still one of the most popular forms of marketing for local businesses.
 If you really want your business to stand out and ensure that your letters are opened, sending a hand addressed letter is the best way possible.

 I decided to start with realtors.
 Why realtors?
 First, because their information is easy to find and because they are constantly marketing with direct mail.
 So I went to Google and gathered up 25 local realtors names and addresses.
 I focused more on luxury realtors because they are more focused on presentation and making a good impression to higher end clients.
 I sent just 25 hand made cards in beautifully addressed envelopes.
-On the inside I wrote about my business, including my Facebook URL with examples of my work and I included a business card.

 I received 4 orders from my first 25 cards and those 4 realtors ordered a total of 1150 envelopes.
 At this point I’d spent maybe $250 on supplies and mailing materials.
 I made over $4,000 from those 4 calls.
 One realtor ordered 500 envelopes!
 I charged differently depending on colors desired, envelopes and volume.
 It took me roughly one week to complete all of the envelopes, working around 4 hours a day.
 To save time, I generally calligraphy just the name and write the address with a thick pen. $4,000 was a good extra chunk of change in my pocket, especially for around 20 hours worth of work.

 Growing a Hand Lettering Business